 "The Royal Navy and the Interdiction of Aboriginal Migration to Newfoundland, 1763-1766," International Journal of Naval History VII: 2 (August 2008) [e-journal:

 My wife Ellen and my two children, Elizabeth (who earned a DMA at the Manhattan School of Music in New York City and is now on faculty with the School of Music at the Kingsville campus of Texas A&M University) and David (who has completed a Master of Arts degree in Political Science, specializing in security studies, at Carleton University, and now works in Ottawa for the federal government as a policy analyst), are a very important part of my life; I only wish I had more time to spend with them.
 I enjoy reading science fiction (I subscribed to Analog Science Fiction/Science Fact for over thirty years) as well as historical fiction (I'm a fan of Patrick O'Brian).
-I am partial to good food, fine wine, and the occasional glass of the Bowmore 15 Year Old 'Darkest' malt whisky. ("Moderation sir, aye, moderation is my rule.
+Though I am now retired from Memorial University, I remain partial to good food, fine wine, and the occasional glass of the Bowmore 15 Year Old 'Darkest' malt whisky. ("Moderation sir, aye, moderation is my rule.
 Nine or ten is reasonable refreshment, but after that it's apt to degenerate into drinking.")